Lilja Haatainen

 See More

-Lilja Haatainen’s violin studies are supported by Stretton Society, the Finnish Cultural Foundation, Pro Musica and the Wihuri Foundation in Finland.
+Lilja Haatainen’s violin studies are supported by the Stretton Society, the Finnish Cultural Foundation, Pro Musica and the Wihuri Foundation in Finland.